Container of Life

 14_Merkaba - Crown

 Scientists and astronomers have suggested that there are close to 2 trillion galaxies in our known universe with an average of 100 million stars in each galaxy.
 Our universe is estimated to have begun over 13.8 billion years ago.
 Some believe in the concept of multi-verses, which means there are other universes beyond ours.
-All totaled there could be an infinite number of stars that speak to our soul and call us home.
+In reality there could be an infinite number of stars that speak to our soul and call us home.

 The star of life encourages us to dream within the realm of infinite possibilities as we reconnect with the stardust that created us.
 All life on earth began from the many elements, chemicals and metals found in the star dust that impacted our earth over 4.5 billion years ago.
 As temperatures changed, complex elements such as water formed, which encouraged the growth of cellular bacteria and other organic micro-organisms.
 Eventually life evolved and began to replicate itself through unique RNA and DNA sequences.